 AOF Fellowship Deadline

 The Forest and Wildlife Ecology department is a member of the Science and Medicine Graduate Research Scholars (SciMed GRS) Program at UW-Madison.
 Students eligible for Advanced Opportunity Fellowships (AOF) are strongly encouraged to apply by the January 15th deadline for full fellowship consideration.
-For more information on the fellowship please visit the Graduate School’s AOF page.

 The Forestry program prescribes no specific graduate coursework beyond seminar requirements due to the diversity of research areas available; students select appropriate graduate-level coursework in consultation with their advisor and a graduate advisory committee.
 All MS students are required to write, present, and defend a thesis and all PhD students are required to pass their preliminary exam and produce, present, and defend a dissertation.